rimakogni/de-prep-steps/00_start_your_journey_here/command_line.md

 ## 6

-- Change directory into your `intro-week` directory.
+- Change directory into your `fundamentals` directory.

 ## 7

-- Create a new blank file in your `intro-week` directory called `questions.txt`.
+- Create a new blank file in your `fundamentals` directory called `questions.txt`.

 - Look up the commands to do this if you need to.
 You can find some [good documentation online here](http://oliverelliott.org/article/computing/tut_unix/).